michal-bures/konkr_web/pages/_changelog.md

 ---
 v2.1.26 <small>released 2022-07-16</small>
-- bugfix: closing shop with the "x" button while holding a bought unit no longer crashes the game
+- bugfix: closing shop with the "x" button while holding a bought unit no longer crashes the game (thanks @deathbanesravenhaft)

 ---